projectestac/edu365-text-search/README.md

 ### Build the Google spreadsheet

-To use this app you must first create a Google Spreadsheet with a single page named "pages".
-This page should have a first row with the following column titles:
+To use this app you must first create a Google Spreadsheet with a sheet named "pages".
+This page should have the following column titles in row `A`:

 | Column name   | Cell content                                                                                                   | type     |
 |---------------|----------------------------------------------------------------------------------------------------------------|:--------:|